krobi64/list_it_rails/README.md

-# shopping_list_ruby
+# ListIt: Rails
-A shared shopping list for my family.
+A shared list app for my family.

 This README would normally document whatever steps are necessary to get the application up and running.